Now that I have oo’mämē, what do I do with it?

 What is Umami?

 Umami is commonly called the Fifth Taste, along with sweet, sour, salty, and bitter.
 But it’s truly more magical than any singular component.
 It has several distinct properties that bring the other four tastes into focus.
 Umami spreads across the tongue activating all taste receptors and allowing a more intense experience of the other tastes.
 It also lingers.
 Salty and sour ingredients are a quick hit, but umami persists.
 You might find yourself getting a flash of oo’mämē even the next day and for that you can thank umami.
 And if that is not enough, umami also promotes salivation…literally, mouth-watering…without which we can’t taste or swallow.
 Umami is king.
-If you geek out about umami as much as we do, you might want to check out the Umami Information Center.
+If you geek out about umami as much as we do, you can read more on our blog about foods that contain umami or you can check out the Umami Information Center for more information.

 What does Umami taste like?